106ohm/PerformabilitySimulator/README.md

 # Two kinds of model formalisms:
 PerformabilitySimulator allows the definition of two kinds of model:
 * _RewardProcessSim_ assumes the modeler has at hand the full representation of the directed graph comprising model states as nodes and transitions as arches, or a clever way to explore the graph.
 Easy to work with, but prone to the state explosion issue
 * _RewardProcessSimStateVariables_ partly implements the _state variables_ and _actions_ paradigm presented in ...
 Slightly more complex to work with, but much more efficient than RewardProcessSim

+# Measures defined on the model
+the objective of modeling is acquire specific information about the model, hoping these iformation tell us something about the real system.
+A _reward_ structure is defined: if the simulation is in a state then a reward is gained.
+In PerformabilitySimulator we can define _performance variables_ of two kinds:
+* _instantaneous_
+* _accumulated_
+Notice that performance, reliability, availability, resilience, survivability, etc are defined combining performance variables.

 # Examples
 At the moment we have implemented the following examples: